Interlisp/Interlisp.github.io/content/en/project/partners/_index.md

 ### [Software Preservation Network](https://www.softwarepreservationnetwork.org/about/)

-We joined SPN in 2021.
+We joined SPN in 2021 as an "Implementation Sponsor".

-* Membership of (mainly academic and  non-profit) organizations
+* SPN membership of (mainly academic and  non-profit) organizations
 * We might partner with one or more of their members
 * Membership is $4k/year
 * Hosts [Emulation as a Service infrastructure](https://www.softwarepreservationnetwork.org/emulation-as-a-service-infrastructure/)